Vyral/gary-jacklin-recruiting/_drafts/if-you-want-to-be-a-top-producer-you-must-be-intentional.md

 {% include youtube.html %}

-If you want to become a top-producing real estate agent, you must learn to be intentional.
-Today I’ll share what this means and why it’s important.
+<center>If you want to become a top-producing real estate agent, you must learn to be intentional.
+Today I’ll share what this means and why it’s important.</center>

 You’ve probably heard of the 80/20 rule as it relates to our industry.
 If you’re unfamiliar with this concept, it basically states that 80% of agents in this business only handle 20% of all deals.
 The truth is that only a small portion of agents are responsible for the majority of transactions. **But why is this the case?**